AIgen/QOOB/README.md

 ## Contribute or request
 Please email us if you wish to contribute or request content.
 We are currently working on providing an efficient implementation of QOOB in Python.
-The QOOB signature is as follows

 ## License
 QOOB is licensed under the terms of the [MIT non-commercial License](LICENSE).